Jacques-on-Call/edit-ui/FILES.md

 -   **`src/components/Icon.jsx`**: A wrapper for the lucide-preact icon library.
 -   **`src/components/ContextMenu.jsx`**: Renders a right-click/long-press context menu.
 -   **`src/components/CreateModal.jsx`**: Renders a modal for creating new files and folders.
 -   **`src/components/AddSectionModal.jsx`**: Renders a modal for selecting and configuring new content sections before adding them to a page.
+Supports image upload for both Hero and Text sections.
+-   **`src/components/ImageUploader.jsx`**: Component for uploading images to the repository.
+Shows upload status (idle, uploading, success, error).
+-   **`src/components/LocalPreview.jsx`**: Renders content locally for instant feedback before syncing to GitHub.
+No build required.
 -   **`src/components/SearchBar.jsx`**: A debounced search input component.
 -   **`src/components/EditorHeader.jsx`**: The header component for the content editor.
 Now context-aware.
 -   **`src/components/BlockTree.jsx`**: The component for displaying the block structure of a page.
 -   **`src/components/BottomActionBar.jsx`**: The bottom action bar for the content editor.
+Supports three view modes with appropriate icons.
 -   **`src/components/SectionsEditor.jsx`**: The main component for rendering and managing the different sections of a page.
 -   **`src/components/LexicalEditor.jsx`**: The core rich-text editor component, built on Lexical.

 #### **Editor Components (`src/components/editor-components`)**
 -   **`registry.js`**: Maps section type strings (e.g., 'hero', 'bodySection') to their corresponding editor components.
 -   **`BodySectionEditor.jsx`**: The editor component for a standard block of text with a title and a body.
+Includes error handling for images.
 -   **`HeroEditor.jsx`**: The editor component for the hero section.
+Supports feature images and background images with error handling.
 -   **`FooterEditor.jsx`**: The editor component for the footer section.
 -   **`LexicalField.jsx`**: A self-contained, reusable rich-text field powered by Lexical.